siderolabs/talos/website/content/docs/v0.15/Introduction/getting-started.md

 ### `talosctl`

-The `talosctl` tool provides a CLI tool which interfaces with the Talos API in an easy manner.
+ `talosctl` provides a CLI tool which interfaces with the Talos API in an easy manner.
 It also includes a number of useful tools for creating and managing your clusters.